ministryofjustice/hmpps-book-secure-move-frontend/README.md

 You will need to provide Okta account credentials.
 For development purposes, you can sign up for a free account at https://developer.okta.com/

 Once signed up, create a new application and select the 'Authorization Code' grant type.

-Set your login redirect URL to http://localhost:3000 and the initiale login URL to http://localhost:3000/connect/okta (or different if so configured).
+In the Okta application Sign On settings, set your login redirect URL to `http://localhost:3000/connect/okta/callback` and the initiate login URL to `http://localhost:3000/connect/okta` (or different if so configured).

 Copy and paste the Client ID and secret into the corresponding environment variables in `.env`.
+Copy your Okta subdomain from the Org URL, found in the top right of the dashboard.
+For example, `dev-299999`, to the `OKTA_SUBDOMAIN` environment variable in `.env`.

 In future iterations there will be statically-named groups and association users required to be configured in Okta.